Submit Your Short!

 20% of gross ticket sales go to Shorts on the Road.

-There are zero up-front costs to screen these short film blocks.
+Nope, there are zero up-front costs to screen these short film blocks.
 There may be a deposit fee for DCP hard drives when necessary.

 Our short film blocks are monthly and quarterly, depending on your theater's specific needs.
 If you would like a custom cadence based upon a unique schedule, drop us a note and we'll work something out!